 British Prime Minister David Cameron and French President Nicolas Sarkozy sign two defence treaties at 10 Downing Street.

-The announcement was made by the two leaders following a summit meeting held at Lancaster House.
-No debate was held in Parliament.
+The announcement is made by the two leaders following a summit meeting held at Lancaster House.
+No debate is held in Parliament.

 For the first time since the entry into force of the Lisbon Treaty, the European Council discusses defence and identifies priority actions for stronger cooperation: